cs947/cs947.github.io/Graphics/README.md

 These are promotional materials I made for a school club.

 ### skinsightlogo
-This is a logo I made for the hackathon last semester.
+This is a logo I made for hackPrinceton 2018.
+The app we worked on was a mobile tool to aid in diagnosing skin diseases.
 The interesting part is more in the name because of the wordplay with "skin" and "insight" and "sight".
-I chose the color based on studies investigating which colors

----
-appearance
-eye
-perception
-view
-vision
-afterimage
----

-### Furniture Design book cover
-This project aimed to encapsulate the style of a furniture architect and express that in a book cover design.
-Furniture designer: Frank Gehry
-Movement: post-modernism
-Quote: "You have to break it down into technical components, which are sort of mosaic in nature" from [here](http://www.pbs.org/wnet/americanmasters/frank-gehry-filmmaker-interview/612/).

-Frank Gehry is predominantly known for his whimsical and parametric architectural designs but I found out that his furniture was also very playful while also utilitarian.
-His furniture designs all had common threads of
-- organic curves
-- inspired by the design of natural beings
-- traditional materials used in new ways

-Using these guiding principles I gathered from his furniture designs, I thought that this quote from an interview really characterized his work in furniture: "You have to break it down into technical components, which are sort of mosaic in nature" from [here](http://www.pbs.org/wnet/americanmasters/frank-gehry-filmmaker-interview/612/).
+I chose the color based on studies that have shown blue is a calming color.
+Since we were making a health-focused app, I wanted to use blue to give users a sense of peace while they were dealing with health issues.

 Let me know if you have any questions!